 Thought it would be nice to talk about creative matters.
 We may not all work in the same mediums, but it's always nice to share with other artists on the creative process, the feelings that inspire us as well as sharing ideas and possibilities.See More

-Medicina Alternativa & The Open International University for Complementary Medicines awarded Windsong an M.D. for her work as a hereditary shaman and as an alternative medical practitioner, recognizing her as a Traditional Indigenous Doctor and as a Doctor of Alternative Medicine.
+Medicina Alternativa & The Open International University for Complementary Medicines awarded Windsong an M.D. for her work, recognizing her as a Traditional Shaman, Traditional Indigenous Doctor, and Doctor of Alternative Medicine.

 Yes,hello!
 Thank you...I figured we are either Beikes or behiques in training,so it is good to be in touch!
 I have struggled with Lyme Disease for a few years now,so my movement forward has been very slow-not to mention I live rather far (6 hours),and don't have a lot of money-at least 150. goes to herbs and supplements every month,to stay healthy.I went the natural route,and have made great strides in my condition.
 I love your name-how can you go wrong?!
 I love my name as well,as there is a very magical story behind it,and behique knew things he "couldn't have known",in the natural,in you know what I mean-thanks to his Cemi-saki ,totem animal spirit.
 Well,take care ,hope that your journeys are meaningful and good!
 Frank AkuTurey